-- Must be a current full-time graduate student at Seattle University, or starting as a full-time graduate student by September 2025. - Must have work authorization to work starting July 1, 2025.
-International students are not eligible to begin work during the summer prior to starting their program in Fall Quarter as a new student, but may be eligible if they are currently enrolled and are a continuing student in their program. - Must maintain a 2.5 or greater cumulative GPA throughout the full term of the role. - Must maintain good academic and disciplinary standing with Seattle University. - Must be available all required dates listed above.
+- Must be a current full-time graduate student at Seattle University, or starting as a full-time graduate student by September 2024. - Must maintain a 2.5 or greater cumulative GPA throughout the full term of the role. - Must maintain good academic and disciplinary standing with Seattle University. - Must be available all required dates listed above.